-Teacher recommendation required This course is a study of the properties, relationships, and geometric modes of thinking concerning one-, two-, and threedimensional geometric figures.
+Teacher recommendation required

+This course is a study of the properties, relationships, and geometric modes of thinking concerning one-, two-, and three-dimensional geometric figures.

-PRE-CALCULUS (Honors)-1 credit: 11th 12th G02H23
+PRE-CALCULUS (Honors)-1 credit: 11th 12thG02H23

-Prerequisite: Algebra II HON This course is a college-preparatory course in trigonometry, analytic geometry and functions.
+Prerequisite: Algebra II HON

+This course is a college-preparatory course in trigonometry, analytic geometry and functions.

-PRE-CALCULUS (Dual Enrollment)-1 credit: 11th 12th G02H48 This course is Math 1710 at the college level, College Algebra.
-Prerequisite: In addition to meeting the APSU Dual Enrollment admissions criteria (3.0 HS GPA or 21 ACT Composite), this course only requires the ACT Math sub score of 19.
+This course is Math 1710, 1810 at the college level, College Algebra, Pre-Calculus I.

+Prerequisite You must meet the APSU Dual Enrollment admissions criteria (3.0 HS GPA or 21 ACT Composite).
-Juniors can be concurrently enrolled in Algebra II Honors, Pre-Calculus

-College credit will be issued from Austin Peay State University There is a tuition fee associated with this class.
+Juniors can be concurrently enrolled in Algebra II Honors, Pre-Calculus College credit will be issued from Austin Peay State University.
+There is a tuition fee associated with this class.